cambrian/accumulator-demo/README.md

 Just `cargo run`.

 ## Docs
-The vision for this simulation is adapted from _Batching Techniques for Accumulators with Applications to IOPs and Stateless Blockchains_ (Boneh, Bünz, and Fisch 2018) [[Link]](https://eprint.iacr.org/2018/1188.pdf).
+The concept for this simulation is adapted from _Batching Techniques for Accumulators with Applications to IOPs and Stateless Blockchains_ (Boneh, Bünz, and Fisch 2018) [[Link]](https://eprint.iacr.org/2018/1188.pdf).